ArdaKoksall/CryptoX/README.md

 6. View your wallet balance and profit/loss in the Wallet tab.
 7. Log out using the Logout button in the Profile tab.
 8. Experience a user-friendly interface with custom animations for a more engaging user experience.
+9. Use the bot for navigation and trading.
-9. Welcome to the world of cryptocurrency (demo)trading with Cryptox!
+10. Welcome to the world of cryptocurrency (demo)trading with Cryptox!

 ## Project Structure